Anniversary of what, you may ask?

 Here is what we DO know, as students of history and champions of data:

-- The market always comes back before the economy.
+- The market has historically come back before the economy.

 - The market often rebounds as sharp and violently as it dropped.
 And we will never know exactly when this will happen, so we don’t try to time it.